etorres-revature/Express.js-Note_Taker/README.md

 ## Project Description

-This application uses web technologies to create an application that writes, saves, and deletes notes.
+This application uses web technologies to create an app that writes, saves, and deletes notes.
 The user navigates to the home page and clicks the "Get Started" button.
 From here, notes can be entered, saved, and deleted dynamically using HTML, CSS, and Bootstrap to display information; NODE.js as the runtime environment; and Express.js as the server.

 ## Table of Contents